magicsih/AndroidScreenCaster/README.md

 1. Put your remote host address(eg.IP)
 2. Choose format as H.264
 3. Tap Start
+4. Do some other jobs to make ffmpeg receiving enough media data.

 # SERVER SIDE FFMPEG COMMANDS
 ## PLAY